XraySpectroscopy/XASDataLibrary/doc/website.rst

 full details of what metadata is stored and how will be given in :ref:`database`, and the emphasis here will be on using the web library.

-Clicking on any of the spectra listed in the Spectrum Table, such as shown in Fig :ref:`web_fig2` will bring up a page with lots of the information for that spectrum, like this:
+Clicking on any of the spectra listed in the Spectrum Table, such as shown in the Figure for :ref:`web_fig2`, will bring up a page with information for that spectrum that looks like this:

 .. _web_fig5: